You may be aware that I’m more than a little travel-crazy.

 Well, to hell with that.
 I guess I’m comparable to one of those annoying kids who constantly asks “Why?” when you tell them they should do something.
 I live an unconventional lifestyle by following only the rules I want to, and I think that’s totally ok.

 Sure, there are some rules that should be followed, but there are some pretty stupid ones too.
 Why should we have to give up doing something we’re passionate about, just because it’s not a ‘steady job’?
-Why should we only get a limited number of weeks of annual leave per year?
+Why should we only get a limited number of weeks of paid leave per year?
 For what reason are we expected to settle down with a ridiculous mortgage, pump out a few kids, send them to fancy schools, and spend our lives complaining of how little money we have left over?